Anchor-based Multi-view Subspace Clustering with Hierarchical Feature Descent: Introduction

 To address the aforementioned limitations, we propose a novel approach named Anchor-based \textbf{M}ulti-\textbf{v}iew \textbf{S}ubspace \textbf{C}lustering with \textbf{H}ierarchical \textbf{F}eature \textbf{D}escent(MVSC-HFD).
-Specifically, in our method, we adopt three mechanisms to extract the global graph reconstruction matrix.
+Specifically, in our method, we adopt three mechanisms to extract the bipartite graph reconstruction matrix.
 First, the input data points of different views are reduced to the same dimensional space through hierarchical dimensional projection matrices.
-Second, we assume that for all views, data points portray/sketch the same structure in this unified dimension, and can be jointly expressed by common subspace, thus reuniting the separate clustering of distinct views into a collectively learned framework.
+Second, we assume that for all views, data points sketch the same structure in this unified dimension, and can be jointly expressed by common subspace, thus reuniting the separate clustering of distinct views into a collectively learned framework.
 Thirdly, to negotiate between feature preservation and efficiency, we adopt an anchor graph with carefully designed dimensions and the number of anchor points.
-The advantages of our proposed algorithm are listed below:

-\begin{itemize} \item Through uniformly learned anchors in embedding space, MVSC-HFD constructs the bipartite graph between landmarks and original data samples.
-Our algorithm has low spatial and time consumption which are linear to data size. \item By means of hierarchically adjusting the dimension of data representation, the dimensional reduction process reduces redundancy in features from multiple views.
-The common low-dimensional embedding space maintains the dependency whereas handling the discrepancy among different views. \item During optimization of the clustering process, the optimal weights of each view are automatically learned with no additional parameters nor pre-specified knowledge needed for adjustment. \end{itemize}
+Compared with existing methods, our algorithm has the following advantages:{ \begin{itemize} \item[1.] \textbf{High adaptability to various dimensions.} Our algorithm can cater to different dimensions of multiple views. \item[2.] \textbf{Reduce the discrepancy and reveal dependency of different views.} Our method can tackle discrepancy among multiple views by hierarchically dimensional descent at different rates into a common subspace for clustering, which increases the effectiveness of the anchors-based clustering scheme. \item[3.] \textbf{Model integrity and performance gains.} Aforementioned variables including weight vector, projection matrix, anchor matrix and bipartite graph are collectively learned throughout the optimization procedure with guaranteed convergence.
+The extensive experiments show the validity of our proposed method from both accuracy and efficiency. \end{itemize} }